jakericedesigns/houdini_black_magic/README.md

 @covariance = covariance(0, 0, 1);
 ```

+But wait, why am i subtracting one from our total point count when returning covariance and not variance...
+To be honest, that's probably the hardest part of this whole thing to explain (minus eigenvectors), and I'd rather let true math wizards explain that, so if you're curious, check the bottom of page three of this PDF: http://www.cs.otago.ac.nz/cosc453/student_tutorials/principal_components.pdf

 But we work in 3d, and that's a two dimensional variance anylysis.
 So what we need is a matrix of covariance.
 The below code block is what a basic covariance matrix looks like with the functions we defined above.

 ```c